HarbourMasters/Shipwright/README.md

 Launch the game.
 If the window immediately closes, or if there are visual artifacts, you may have selected the wrong rom in the OTRGui tool.

-Currently, DirectX 11 and OpenGL is supported on Windows and Linux.
+Currently, DirectX 11 and OpenGL is supported.
 Change the renderer by opening the `shipofharkinian.ini` configuration file in notepad and add `sdl` to `gfx backend` for OpenGL or leave blank for DirectX.

 ## Take The Survey
 Want to use cartridge readers in tandem with the OTRGui?